 The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

-This is a comprehensive guide to planning your own independent Huayhuash Circuit trek, including information about acclimatisation, getting to Huaraz and the trailhead, a super detailed Huayhuash Circuit itinerary, campsites & fees, what to expect on the trail, and a full packing list.
-Happy trails!
+This is a comprehensive guide to planning your own independent Huayhuash Circuit trek, including acclimatisation, getting to the trailhead, my custom 10-day adventure itinerary, campsites & fees, what to expect on the trail, and more!

 About the Huayhuash Circuit

-Peru’s compact Cordillera Huayhuash mountain range, only about 400km north of Lima and yet a world away from the bustling capital, also lacks much of the tourist traffic of the nearby Cordillera Blanca (home to the popular Laguna 69 and Santa Cruz treks, among others).
-This feeling of being off-the-beaten-path is one of the best things about trekking in the Cordillera Huayhuash, a region perhaps best known as the setting of Joe Simpson’s epic survival following a mountaineering accident on Siula Grande (6,344m).
-But if one of the best things is the relative remoteness of the trails and the ability to enjoy insane views entirely to yourself, then the best thing about the Huayhuash Circuit is the scenery itself.
-“Magical” doesn’t even begin to describe the dramatic peaks or towering glaciers that dominate every angle of this trek.
+Peru’s compact Cordillera Huayhuash mountain range, only about 400km north of Lima and yet a world away from the bustling capital, lacks much of the tourist traffic of the nearby Cordillera Blanca (home to the popular Laguna 69 and Santa Cruz treks, among others).
+Getting off the beaten path is one of the best things about trekking in the Cordillera Huayhuash, a region perhaps best known as the setting of Joe Simpson’s epic survival following a mountaineering accident on Siula Grande (6,344m).
+“Magical” doesn’t even begin to describe the dramatic peaks or towering glaciers that dominate every angle of this remote trek.

 Hiking independently or joining a guided trek